fontanf/treesearchsolver/README.md

 [Sequential Ordering Problem](examples/sequentialordering.hpp)
 * Literature:
+  * "A hybrid particle swarm optimization approach for the sequential ordering problem" (Anghinolfi et al., 2011)
+  * "A bee colony optimization with automated parameter tuning for sequential ordering problem" (Wun et al., 2014)
+  * "An improved Ant Colony System for the Sequential Ordering Problem (Skinderowicz, 2017)
+  * "An extension of the Lin-Kernighan-Helsgaun TSP solver for constrained traveling salesman and vehicle routing problems" (Helsgaun, 2017)
   * "Tree search algorithms for the Sequential Ordering Problem" (Libralesso et al., 2019)
 * Notes:
   * State-of-the-art on the `soplib` dataset (same algorithm as `libralesso2019`)